*India is committed to reforming its laws to prohibit corporal punishment in all settings.*

 India’s commitment to prohibiting corporal punishment

 India expressed its commitment to prohibiting all corporal punishment of children, including in the home, in its third/fourth report to the UN Committee on the Rights of the Child in 2011.
-The commitment was reaffirmed when the Government accepted the recommendation to prohibit corporal punishment in all settings made during the Universal Periodic Review of India in 2012.
+The commitment was reaffirmed when the Government accepted the recommendation to prohibit corporal punishment in all settings made during the Universal Periodic Review of India in 2012 and again in 2017.